-Post-secondary Enrollment Options Program (PSEOP)
+Post-secondary Enrollment Option (PSEOP)

-The Post-secondary Enrollment Options program at Kent State University is designed to provide qualified public high school students with the opportunity to enhance their high school education with a true college experience.
+The Post-secondary Enrollment Options program (PSEOP) at Kent State University is designed to provide qualified public high school students with the opportunity to enhance their high school education with a true college experience.

-Kent State University's PSEO program is not intended to replace coursework available in high school, or to provide high school students with a full-time college course load.
+The PSEOP program is not intended to replace coursework available in high school, or to provide high school students with a full-time college course load.

-Registration for PSEOP students will take place after preregistration for Kent State students.
+Registration for PSEOP students will take place after pre-registration for Kent State students.
 Be advised that course availability could be limited.
-PSEOP students should come prepared with several course options when meeting with their PSEOP advisor.
+PSEOP students should come prepared with several course options when meeting with their PSEOP Advisor.

 Students seeking admission to the Kent State University Kent Campus PSEO program should generally meet or exceed the following guidelines.

-- Preferred 3.0 cumulative high school grade point average on a 4.0 scale.
+- Preferred 3.0 cumulative high school grade point average on a 4.0 scale

-- Demonstrated mastery of introductory college preparatory core curriculum.
+- Demonstrated mastery of introductory college preparatory core curriculum

-- Preferred ACT composite score of 23 or combined SAT score of 1070 (reading and math).
+- Preferred ACT composite score of 23 or combined SAT score of 1070 (reading and math)

-Post-secondary Application Instructions
+PSEOP Application Instructions